drin/research/research-blog/research-blog-content/explorations/consistency-types-dps/consistency-dps-content/index.md

 subsection of the [Consistency](consistency/intro.md) section.
 The Investigation section, overall, describes how consistency as a property may be implemented and reasoned over in a declarative programmable storage system.

+## Short Term Objective
+To design and implement a DPS system that is able to optimize over, and generate an "execution plan," for a storage application *that can accommodate several consistency models*.

+## Long Term Objective
+ (and similar
+properties)

 [ipa-paper]: https://homes.cs.washington.edu/~luisceze/publications/ipa-socc16.pdf
 [mixt-paper]: http://www.cs.cornell.edu/andru/papers/mixt/mixt.pdf